 What we must understand is that where we are is where we are.
 It most likely didn’t take us a short time to get here, and it won’t take a short time to get out, either.

 But that doesn’t mean we cannot begin.
-It doesn’t mean we cannot lay the foundation for gradual improvement and set short-term objectives to guide us along the way.
+It doesn’t mean we cannot lay the foundation for gradual improvement and set short-term objectives to guide us.

 The Power of Forgiveness